Canadian police officer was 'uncomfortable' assisting FBI in Huawei CFO's extradition

 Meng’s case is scheduled to wrap up in April 2021.

-Reporting by Sarah Berman in Vancouver and Moira Warburton in Toronto; Editing by Denny Thomas and Lisa Shumaker
+Reporting by Sarah Berman in Vancouver and Moira Warburton in Toronto; Editing by Denny Thomas, Lisa Shumaker and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.